pjanec/DdsPerfTest/doc/DdsPerfTest.md

   * **Durability**: volatile \- Messages are not persisted for late joiners.
   * **History**: keepLast with a **Depth** of 1 \- Only the most recent value is relevant.
 * **Variants**:
-  * stat\_UVL1\_P: Poll-based reading strategy7.
+  * stat\_UVL1\_P: Poll-based reading strategy.
-  * stat\_UVL1\_LI: Immediate listener-based reading strategy8.
+  * stat\_UVL1\_LI: Immediate listener-based reading strategy.
-  * stat\_UVL1\_LD: Deferred listener-based reading strategy9.
+  * stat\_UVL1\_LD: Deferred listener-based reading strategy.

 #### **4\.
 "Strange" Event Messages (strange\_RTA\_\*)**

-This category is a deliberate test case to highlight a common misuse of DDS settings10.
+This category is a deliberate test case to highlight a common misuse of DDS settings.
 It uses the same "command" QoS profile but is intended to simulate a stream of frequent events.

 * **QoS Profile (RTA)**:
   * **Reliability**: reliable
   * **Durability**: transientLocal
   * **History**: keepAll
 * **Test Purpose**: This profile is designed to show what happens when you use settings meant for one-shot commands for a continuous stream of events.
 A late-joining subscriber will be
-   **flooded with the entire history of every message ever sent**, which can cause a massive network spike and overwhelm the application11.
+  **flooded with the entire history of every message ever sent**, which can cause a massive network spike and overwhelm the application.
 This is useful for testing the robustness of a system against such data bursts.
-* **Variants**: It includes \_P, \_LI, and \_LD reading strategies12.
+* **Variants**: It includes \_P, \_LI, and \_LD reading strategies.

 #### **5\.
 Miscellaneous Test Cases**